laurolins/nanocube/README.md

 one or more nanocube processes are hosted we need to genereate one or more `nc_web_viewer` specific `.json` configuration files and copy those to the `$NANOCUBE_SRC/extra/nc_web_viewer` folder.
+To generate a valid `nc_web_viewer` configuration you can run the command

+    ncwebviewer-config -s http://localhost:29512 -o $NANOCUBE_SRC/extra/nc_web_viewer/config_crime.json

+Now you should be able to point your browser to `http://localhost:8000/#config_crime` and visualize the data that is sitting on the nanocube running on `http://localhost:29512`.

 # TODO: cleanup comments below